Henok Goitom: Murcia

-Goitom was released by Udinese in 2007, and signed a four-year deal with neighbouring Real Murcia for a reported €3 million; the president of UD Almería, Alfonso García, however, announced the club would take matters to court: as he appeared before the media during the presentation of Aitor López Rekarte, showed journalists papers which proved an agreement had already been reached between Almería and Udinese.
-He only scored twice during the entire campaign, which saw the team relegated from La Liga as last.
+Goitom was released by Udinese in 2007, and signed a four-year deal with neighbouring Real Murcia CF for a reported €3 million; the president of UD Almería, Alfonso García, however, announced the club would take matters to court: as he appeared before the media during the presentation of Aitor López Rekarte, showed journalists papers which proved an agreement had already been reached between Almería and Udinese.
+He only scored twice during the entire campaign, which saw the side relegated from La Liga as last.

-In July 2008, Goitom was loaned for one season to fellow league side Real Valladolid, which had an option to buy at the campaign's closure.
+In July 2008, Goitom was loaned for one season to fellow top-tier Real Valladolid, which had an option to buy at the campaign's closure.
 Established as first choice, he netted twice in a 3–2 away win over Recreativo de Huelva on 8 March 2009, but was also sent off during the match (as teammate Álvaro Rubio).
 He finished as team top scorer, at ten.

 Almería

-In late July 2009, Goitom was released by Murcia and joined fellow league side Almería, replacing Sevilla FC-bound Álvaro Negredo.
+In late July 2009, Goitom was released by Murcia and joined Almería in the same league, replacing Sevilla FC-bound Álvaro Negredo.
 His season output consisted of one goal, in a 1–1 home draw against CD Tenerife.
 Also, even though he was the only pure striker in the squad, he was never an undisputed starter, but the Andalusians retained their top-division status in the end.

 Goitom scored one of Almería's most important goals on 19 January 2011, a penalty kick in a 3–2 victory at Deportivo de La Coruña (4–2 on aggregate), with them reaching the semi-finals of the Copa del Rey for the first time ever; he added one more in the competition, against Real Sociedad.
 However, he again only netted once in the league, in a 2–2 home draw with Atlético Madrid, and the club returned to the second tier after four years.

 In mid-August 2012, Goitom terminated his contract.